openstack/charm-deployment-guide/deploy-guide/source/app-hardware-offload.rst

        charm: cs:neutron-api
        options:
          enable-hardware-offload: true
+     nova-compute:
+       options:
+         pci-passthrough-whitelist: '{"address": "*:03:*", "physical_network": null}'

 In this overlay ``enp3s0f0`` and ``enp3s0f1`` are two ports on the same Mellanox ConnectX-5 card and are configured as a Linux bond ``bond1`` to enable VF-LAG for resilience and performance. ``bond1`` is also configured with the network interface used for VXLAN overlay traffic to allow full offloading of networks of this type.

+The nova-compute charm is configured to use the VF functions provided by the network cards using the ``pci-passthrough-whitelist`` option.
+The above example demonstrates configuration for VXLAN overlay networking.

 Creating hardware offloaded ports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~